-Nestle has also entered this space by recently investing $300 million to produce its Nestlé’s Plant-Based Protein Center of Excellence in Moss Landing, California.
-They now offer the Awesome Burger primarily made of pea protein under its Sweet Earth brand certified by OU Kosher.
-Nestle is also investing $100 million in China in terms of infrastructure, plant-based products and other rollouts.
-In terms of the plant-based focus, Mark Schneider, chief executive officer of Nestle said, “As a company, we have set ambitious climate goals.
+Nestle, an OU kosher certified company, under its Sweet Earth brand offers the Awesome Burger.
+Their commitment to the plant-based arena was proven by their $300 million investment in Nestle’s Plant-Based Protein Center of Excellence in Moss Landing, California.
+Nestle is also investing in China in terms of infrastructure and plant-based products.
+Regarding their plant-based focus, Mark Schneider, chief executive officer of Nestle said, “As a company, we have set ambitious climate goals.
 This is part of our promise to develop products that are good for you and good for the planet.”
-Cargill, another OU Kosher certified company, will also soon be soon rolling out operations in China.

-ADM, an OU Kosher certified company, is heavily invested in the plant-based market and recently introduced a line of pea proteins that can make meat alternatives.
-In this category, among other products, they introduced Prolite MeatXT(6009-C) that is OU kosher certified.
+ADM, an OU kosher certified company, is heavily invested in the plant-based market and recently introduced a line of pea proteins that can make meat alternatives.
+In this category, among other products, they introduced Prolite MeatXT(6009-C).
 Regarding the company’s plant-based vision, Jacquelyn Schuh, ADM’s product marketing director for alternative proteins, said, “The key to winning over consumers with plant proteins is fine-tuning the product for optimal sensory appeal.
 It is essential to get aspects like taste and texture just right.”

 In the dairy-free plant-based arena, oat milk is enjoying popularity.
 It can be consumed on its own or serve as an ingredient for other products, especially in yogurt which is trending.
 Oat milk is simply a mix of rolled oats and water that is blended and strained with a mesh pad.
-Oats are full of fiber and nutrients.
-Interestingly, if you purchase oat milk from a manufacturer as opposed to making it at home, you will get more added nutrients.
-This is because manufacturers will often add Vitamin A, Vitamin D, Vitamin B12, calcium and riboflavin in the fortifying process, to supplement those same nutrients found in cow milk.
+Oats are full of fiber and nutrients

 In the area of oat milk and oat milk based yogurt, there are many choices.
 Califia Farms, an OU Kosher certified company, offers it as a drink called OAT – Oatmilk.
 WWF Operating Company, an OU Kosher certified company, under its popular Silk brand, offers many oat milk and oat milk-based yogurt flavors.
 Chobani Inc., an OU Kosher certified company, offers as a beverage, Chobani Oat Drink Plain and if you want to mix it up, they have Chobani Pineapple Turmeric Plant-Based Drink along with a lot of other flavors.

 The plant-based movement is now a mainstay in the food industry.
 They have put a strong emphasis on presenting products that taste and feel like their counterparts.
-It has many attractive elements, as it considers the environment, offers health benefits and gives more choice to the consumer.
-Kosher plant-based foods have become readily available in the market.
-Whether you’re seeking plant-based alternatives in the meat, dairy or snack sector, it is now easily attainable.
+It has many attractive elements as it considers the environment, offers health benefits, caters to the vegan population and gives more choice to consumers.
+Whether you’re seeking plant-based alternatives in the meat, fish, dairy or snack sector, it is now easily attainable.